ALEIN3/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 Click here to view the SQL query: [Employee_Database_challenge](https://github.com/ALEIN3/Pewlett-Hackard-Analysis/blob/main/Queries/Employee_Database_challenge)

-Click here to open the folder of the CSV files:[Data](https://github.com/ALEIN3/Pewlett-Hackard-Analysis/tree/main/Data)
+Click here to open the folder of the CSV files: [Data](https://github.com/ALEIN3/Pewlett-Hackard-Analysis/tree/main/Data)

 # Overview
 We received several CSV files containing the data of the employees of a company, and the provided data is about their demographics, salaries, titles, departments.